foolin/golem-lang/tools/docs/md/tour.md

 ### Modules

-In addition to supporting all of the builtin functions that we have seen so far, the `golem` executable supports a new concept called "modules".
+In addition to supporting all of the builtin functions that we have seen so far, the `golem` executable supports a concept called "modules".

-The Golem CLI actually compiles the "tour.glm" file that you made eariler into a `module` called "tour".
+The Golem CLI actually compiles the "tour.glm" file that you made eariler into a module called "tour".
 Modules are the fundamental unit of compilation in Golem, and are also used for namespace management.

 All you need to do to create your own modules that the `golem` executable can use is create a file with the name you want.
-As an example, lets create a module called foo, and reference in the tour module.
+As an example, lets create a module called "foo", and reference it in the "tour" module.

 In a file called "foo.glm", place the following: